ElderLawLocator

 VA Aid and Attendance is an enhanced pension benefit for wartime veterans — and their surviving spouses — who need help with daily activities.
 "Daily activities" means things like bathing, dressing, eating, using the bathroom, or moving around.
 The benefit also applies to people who are in a nursing home or are blind or nearly blind.

 Aid and Attendance pays a monthly amount on top of the basic VA pension.
-In 2024, the maximum monthly rates are approximately:
+Maximum rates change periodically, so families should verify current VA figures before planning around a benefit amount.
+Common categories include:

 These payments are tax-free.